Aga Khan Development Network

 The agencies of the AKDN are private, international, non-denominational development organisations.
 They work to improve the welfare and prospects of people in the developing world, particularly in Asia and Africa.
 Some programmes, such as specific research, education and cultural programmes, span both the developed and developing worlds.
 While each agency pursues its own mandate, all of them work together within the overarching framework of the Network so that their different pursuits interact and reinforce one another.

 The AKDN works in over 30 countries around the world.
-It employs approximately 80,000 people, the majority of whom are based in developing countries.
-The AKDN’s annual budget for non-profit development activities is approximately US$ 950 million (2018).
-The project companies of the Aga Khan Fund for Economic Development generated revenues of US$ 4.3 billion (all surpluses are reinvested in further development activities).
+It employs approximately 96,000 people, the majority of whom are based in developing countries.
+The AKDN’s annual budget for non-profit development activities is approximately US$ 1 billion (2019).
+The project companies of the Aga Khan Fund for Economic Development generated revenues of US$ 4.5 billion (all surpluses are reinvested in further development activities).

 Partners who have supported the programme or institution pictured above: Dubai Cares, German Embassy, German Foreign Office, Gesellschaft für Technische Zusammenarbeit (GTZ), Global Affairs Canada (GAC), International Organisation for Migration, Japan International Cooperation Agency (JICA), New Zealand Aid, Norwegian Agency for Development Cooperation (NORAD), Roshan Telecommunications, United Kingdom Department for International Development (DfID), United States Agency for International Development (USAID), United States Department of Agriculture (USDA)